“This rotten town… it soils everybody.”

 Watching the movie feels like watching an animated comic book: which makes sense, as screenwriter Frank Miller’s graphic novels of the same name are the source material for the flick.
 Comparing the two Sin City movies, the original felt so innovative; the technology in that movie was groundbreaking and new.
 Nine years later, it almost feels like it’s no longer relevant.
 This sequel would have done so much better if it was released seven years ago.

-There’s some very cool extras on the disk, including the entire movie shown in high speed, as it was filmed with the green screen background.
+There are some very cool extras on the disk, including the entire movie shown in high speed, as it was filmed with the green screen background.
 I really enjoyed this one!
 Also, Special Makeup Effects Artist Greg Nicotero (AMC’s The Walking Dead) makes a surprise appearance during the behind-the-scenes makeup and stunt vignettes!
 It’s great to see the variety of his on-screen work.

 Overall, if you liked the first one, you’ll most likely enjoy the Sin City sequel.